Jack Letts: Detention by Kurdish forces

 Letts was detained by the Kurdish YPG militia after trying to escape from the Battle of Raqqa.
 The BBC interviewed him from prison in June 2017.
 Letts stated he was detained while seeking to escape IS-held territory.

 After Letts informed his parents he was in Kurdish custody, they asked the British authorities for help.
 The Foreign Office replied that they could not help them, due to the lack of consular services in Syria and Iraq; they were told that British government policy was not to help any British citizens return from Syria.
 Letts initially told the BBC: "I don't want anyone to help me", but later requested help returning to the UK, and said he was happy to be arrested and put on trial for any crime the police claim he has committed.

 In October 2017, Letts' parents staged a seven-day hunger strike to bring attention to his case.
 They claimed their son was tortured in prison and "have not heard from him for months".
 On 10 November 2017, they launched a petition to "Secure the release of Jack Letts who is detained in northern Syria".

-Throughout his time in prison, the UK government has refused to extradite Letts, a diplomatic situation in which the Canadian government has intervened.
+Throughout Letts's time in prison, the UK government has refused to request his extradition, a diplomatic situation in which the Canadian government has intervened.
 Under Canadian nationality law, Letts holds Canadian citizenship via his Canadian-born father.
 In January 2018, Canadian diplomatic officials reportedly spoke to Letts, who asked them to allow him to come to Canada.
 Letts's parents reportedly received a letter from the Canadian government saying it was "making every effort to assist" Letts.
 In October 2018, Canadian consular assistance for Letts stalled, due to mounting pressure from both the Conservative opposition and the British government.

 On 22 February 2018, ITV News published an "exclusive" interview with Letts, who was under detention by Kurdish officials.
 In the interview, Letts requested that the British Government allow him to phone his parents (who were still in court over terrorism-funding charges).
 Letts also mentioned that he would prefer if the two women who were in a similar situation at that time (Shamima Begum and Hoda Muthana) would be prioritised over his own case.

+In 2023, Letts' mother, Sally Lane, published a book about her son and her perspective of the events, titled Reasonable Cause to Suspect: A Mother's Ordeal to Save Her Son from a Kurdish Prison.